imanshu03/MachineCodingReact/README.md

 ## Virtual List

-- Implement a list that allows to render lists with huge amount of elements without loss of performance.
+- Implement a list that allows to calculates the data to be rendered on the basis of viewport and updates the data on scrolling without loss of performance.